codac-team/codac/doc/doc/faq.rst

 .. code::

-  no match for ‘operator<<’ (operand types are ‘ibex::Interval’ and ‘<unresolved overloaded function type>’)
+  no match for ‘operator<<’ (operand types are ‘Interval’ and ‘<unresolved overloaded function type>’)

 This can be solved using parentheses: